DP-3T/dp3t-sdk-android/README.md

 ## Introduction
 This is the first implementation of the DP-3T "low bandwidth" protocol.
-The current implementation does not use the as yet unreleased "Contact Tracing" API of Apple/Google--**and has limitations as a result**.
+The current implementation does not use the as yet unreleased ["Exposure Notification"](https://www.apple.com/covid19/contacttracing) API of Apple/Google--**and has limitations as a result**.
 Our "hybrid approach" uses Bluetooth Low Energy (BLE) to exchange `EphID`s.
 It uses advertisements whenever possible and falls back to GATT Server connections if not possible to transmit/collect an `EphID` this way (e.g., on iOS devices when the app is in background).
 This approach can result in higher energy consumption and scalability issues and will be replaced by the Apple/Google API.

 Our immediate roadmap is: to support the Apple/Google wire protocol, to be forward-compatible, and to support the actual Apple/Google API as soon as it is released to iOS and Android devices.